adarsh1997shah/firebase-firestore/README.md

 * Upadting cafes

 ### Issues
-* Having problem with re-odering the cafes after performing operations
+* Having problem with re-odering the cafes after performing operations.
+* When their is no network connection then stop tsaking snapshot form firestore.

 ## Help
 * Any kind of help and consideration is highly motivated.